 It means attackers could get access to highly privileged user accounts by merely planting the XSS payloads in various locations in the web application.
 User-to-admin XSS bugs are a big deal, so we can’t avoid mentioning them here.

 Fixing this kind of bug could depend on the actual web application functionality.
 But in general, everything is simple: avoid letting your regular users and your admins share the same application functionality.

 8. Unauthenticated Password Change

 There is no way to explain how it happens, but it does, and more than once a year.
 There were a couple of occasions when it was possible to abuse the app logic and reset the user password.

-The ways to fix this depend on the context.
+The ways to fix this depending on the context.
 However, it is always a good idea to follow strict transaction-based logic while implementing security features, such as login and password change, password reset or turning the two-factor authentication on and off.

 These are the flaws that we considered critical, and that made us stop the security assessments and jump into helping to fix them.
 All of these are highly risky and required from attackers little or no specialized knowledge to find and exploit.
 How come we saw them before the bad guys did?
 The thing is, we often do not: some clients are learning the truth the hard way.
 But when we are lucky to do a security assessment before the malicious hackers target the client, the key is to know where to look and to apply the bug hunter’s mindset for the first few days of the project.